geoedf/idata-pipeline/README.md

 # iData Pipeline Deployment
 Helm chart for deploying the iData filesystem event processing pipeline and externally accessible services.

-For instructions on deploying this pipeline in OpenStack, refer to the docs.
+For instructions on deploying this pipeline in OpenStack, refer to the [Installation Docs](./install.md).